Hotel Timor: History

-In order to be able to offer state guests adequate accommodation for the celebrations of East Timor's independence in 2002, the restoration of the hotel began.
-Fundação Oriente and the East Timor government shared the cost of $6 million.
+In order to be able to offer state guests adequate accommodation for the celebrations of Timor-Leste's independence in 2002, the restoration of the hotel began.
+Fundação Oriente and the Timor-Leste government shared the cost of $6 million.
 Guests included Lula da Silva, Kofi Annan, Bill Clinton, Ban Ki-moon, António Guterres, Mahathir Mohamad, John Howard, Tony Blair and Gordon Brown.

 The hotel was a site for key meetings during the 2006 East Timorese crisis.